 The cost for a probate litigation lawyer’s services will vary depending on factors like the complexity of the case, the strength of your opposition’s case, and how much time it will take to litigate.
 Probate litigation attorneys typically bill hourly for their services, and fees and costs can rise quickly, particularly when a case goes to trial.
 However, some probate litigation lawyers offer alternative fee agreements, such as contingent and hybrid structures.

 If you have limited funds to spend on probate litigation, you may want to consider retaining a lawyer to advise you on whether your case has merit.
-Wills can only be contested under certain circumstances, and a probate litigation lawyer can help you make an informed decision about whether your case is worth pursuing by explaining your options and how much they will cost.
+Wills can only be contested under certain circumstances, and a probate litigation lawyer—or an inheritance lawyer with experience in trust and estate disputes—can help you evaluate whether your case is worth pursuing, explain your legal options, and provide a realistic estimate of potential costs before you commit.